Devan (actor)

-Devan Sreenivasan (born 8 January 1952) is an Indian film and television actor and politician.
+Devan Sreenivasan is an Indian film and television actor and politician.
 He is known for his character roles, mostly as villain, in Malayalam, Tamil, Telugu and a few Kannada and Hindi films.
-He has starred in over 380 films.

 He began his film career as a producer with Vellam (1985).
 Before its release, he turned into an actor.
 He made his breakthrough in the 1987 film New Delhi.
 He played lead roles in films like Oru Minnaminunginte Nurunguvettam (1987), Oozham (1988), Simon Peter Ninakku Vendi (1988) and Aranyakam (1988).
 In his later career, he mostly played prominent supporting roles, mostly as villain.
 His well-known such films include Vietnam Colony (1992), Ekalavyan (1993), Honest Raj (1994), Baashha (1995) and Indraprasdham (1996).

 Devan founded the political party Kerala People's Party in 2004.
 He relaunched the party as Nava Kerala People's Party in 2020, which was merged with the Bharatiya Janatha Party (BJP) in 2021.
-In 2023, he was made the state vice-president of BJP in Kerala.
+In 2023, he was appointed as the state vice-president of BJP in Kerala.
+In 2026, he resigned from the party.
+In the same year, he joined Tamilaga Vetri Kazhagam.

 Early life

-Devan was born on 8 January 1952 in Thrissur, India.
+Devan was born on 8th January 1952 in Thrissur, Kerala.
 His father, Sreenivasan, was a public prosecutor, and his mother, Lalitha, was a doctor.
 He has three siblings: Shobha, Sheela, and Sureshbabu.
 Malayalam filmmaker Ramu Kariat was his uncle.

 Devan did his schooling at the Government Model School, Thrissur.
 He then completed his B.Sc. degree from St. Thomas College, Thrissur.
 During his college time, he was a member of the Kerala Students Union (KSU), and his parents were Indian National Congress-leaning.

 Devan's father wanted him to be a police officer, but he wanted to be in the army.
 After graduation, he tried at the National Defence Academy but was not selected.
 He went to Madras (now Chennai) in search of a job and later took post-graduation in Master of Business Administration.
 He was engaged in several business ventures before starting his career in movies.